KanhaiyaChhaparwal24/IntelliStack/README.md

 A Node.js server application for deploying deep learning models with WebSocket support for real-time camera frame processing.

+## About
+This is a group project developed for inGen Dynamics as part of an AI integration initiative.
+The goal was to build a flexible and real-time deep learning model server that supports both REST and WebSocket interfaces.

 ## Features

 - WebSocket server for real-time camera frame processing